djcooke/compendium/_potd_171_enemies/bird.md

   resolution: false
 abilities:
   - name: Filoplumes
+    potency: 130
-    description: tankbuster
+    description: 'instant'
   - name: Revelation
+    potency: 300
-    description: 'telegraphed circle AoE'
+    description: 'telegraphed circle AoE; inflicts confused (10s)'
   - name: Tropical Wind
-    description: 'grants an attack boost and haste, and causes it to spam Revelation.
+    description: 'grants physical damage up (80%, 30s) and haste (30s) to self, and causes it to spam Revelation.
 Can be interrupted, but not recommended as its casting will give you lots of breathing room'
 job_specifics:
   GNB:
     difficulty: Easy